pangeo-data/pangeo-tutorial-sea-2018/setup.md

 Getting Started with Pangeo
 ===============

 This notebooks in this tutorial are designed to run on the Cheyenne High-Performance Computer, Pangeo's JupyterHub deployed on Google Compute Platform, or on a local computer (see Running Locally below).
-The larger sample datasets are only be available on GCP and Cheyenne but smaller versions of the same datasets can be downloaded from this link ([TODO]) when running locally.
+Most of the datasets used in the tutorial are small and are packaged with xarray.
+The larger sample datasets may only be available on GCP and/or Cheyenne.

 ## Setup Python for working on a personal computer or on Cheyenne